Eschatologue/CM_wiki/docs/spells/1st-level.md

 You gain the ability to comprehend and verbally communicate with beasts for the duration.
 The knowledge and awareness of many beasts is limited by their intelligence, but at minimum, beasts can give you information about nearby locations and monsters, including whatever they can perceive or have perceived within the past day.
 You might be able to persuade a beast to perform a small favor for you, at the DM's discretion.

 ### Tasha's Caustic Brew
-*1st-level evocation*
+*1st-level Evocation*

 **Casting Time:** :rsc-action: **Action**
 **Range:** Self (30-foot line)
 **Components:** V, S, M (a bit of rotten food)
 **Duration:** Concentration, up to 1 minute

 A stream of acid emanates from you in a line 30 feet long and 5 feet wide in a direction you choose.
-Each creature in the line must succeed on a Dexterity Saving Throw or be covered in acid for the spell's duration or until a creature uses its action to scrape or wash the acid off itself or another creature.
+Each creature in the line must succeed on a Dexterity :d20-save: **Saving Throw** or be covered in acid for the spell's duration or until a creature uses its action to scrape or wash the acid off itself or another creature.
 A creature covered in the acid takes 2d4 acid damage at start of each of its turns.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, the damage increases by 2d4 for each slot level above 1st.

 ### Tasha's Hideous Laughter
-*1st-level enchantment*
+*1st-level Enchantment*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 30 feet
 **Components:** V, S, M (tiny tarts and a feather that is waved in the air)
 **Duration:** Concentration, up to 1 minute

 A creature of your choice that you can see within range perceives everything as hilariously funny and falls into fits of laughter if this spell affects it.
-The target must succeed on a Wisdom Saving Throw or fall prone, becoming incapacitated and unable to stand up for the duration.
+The target must succeed on a Wisdom :d20-save: **Saving Throw** or fall prone, becoming incapacitated and unable to stand up for the duration.
 A creature with an Intelligence score of 4 or less isn't affected.

 At the end of each of its turns, and each time it takes damage, the target can make another Wisdom Saving Throw.
-The target has advantage on the Saving Throw if it's triggered by damage.
+The target has :d20-adv: **Advantage** on the :d20-save: **Saving Throw** if it's triggered by damage.
 On a success, the spell ends.

 ### Tenser's Floating Disk
-*1st-level conjuration (ritual)*
+*1st-level Conjuration (ritual)*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 30 feet